Ahnik/Task-Tracker/README.md

 3. status: The status of the task(todo, in-progress, done)<br>
 4. createdAt: The date and time when the task was created<br>
 5. updatedAt: The date and time when the task was last updated<br>
-Make sure to add these properties to the JSON file when adding a new task and update them when updating the task.
+Make sure to add these properties to the JSON file when adding a new task and update them when updating the task.<br>
 </p>

 <h2>Guide</h2>